vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/039/03_jmayA_atra.md

 On urujrayaḥ see comm. ad V.54.2.

-Assuming the Agni is the messenger in d (so, e.g., Ge), this vs. contains both standard models of the sacrifice: “the gods come to the sacriifice” and “the sacrifice goes to the gods.”
+Assuming the Agni is the messenger in d (so, e.g., Geldner), this vs. contains both standard models of the sacrifice: “the gods come to the sacriifice” and “the sacrifice goes to the gods.”